giggiox/luigicennini.it/content/en/handbooks/git.md

 ```bash
 git stash
 ```
-Git saves the changes in your working directory and staging area to a "stash stack."
+Git saves the changes in your working directory (tracked) and staging area to a "stash stack."
 This clears your working directory, allowing you to start fresh or switch branches without interference.

 To retrieve your changes later, you use: